spiffe/spiffe/standards/WIT-SVID.md

 ## Appendix B. Comparing WIMSE WIT with SPIFFE WIT-SVID

-This appendix summarises the differences between the IETF WIMSE WIT and the SPIFFE WIT-SVID.
+This appendix summarises the differences between the IETF WIMSE WIT and the SPIFFE WIT-SVID:

-..
-TODO ..
+- `kid` header parameter: this is not required in a WIT, but is required in a WIT-SVID.
+- `alg` header parameter: in a WIT, this may be any algorithm registered in the IANA JOSE Algorithms registry with the exception of `none`.
+For a WIT-SVID, the possible set of values is constrained to a subset of the registry values.
+- additional header parameters: it is not forbidden to include additional header parameters in the WIT.
+In a WIT-SVID, the inclusion of additional header parameters is forbidden.
+- `sub` claim: in a WIT-SVID, this must be a SPIFFE ID.
+- `cnf.jwk.alg` claim: in a WIT, this may be any algorithm registered in the IANA JOSE Algorithms registry with the exception of `none`.
+For a WIT-SVID, the possible set of values is constrained to a subset of the registry values.

 ## Appendix C. Comparing the JWT-SVID and WIT-SVID